dxd132630/ddndd.io/QuickRefToTechInterview.md

    |Average : depends on gap sequence |
    |Worst : O(n^2) |

 4. **Bubble sort** : The algorithm works by comparing each item in the list with the item next to it, and swapping them if required.
 In other words, the largest element has bubbled to the top of the array.
-The algorithm repeats this process until it makes a pass all the way through the list without swapping any items.
+The algorithm repeats this process until it makes a pass all the way through the list without swapping any items.It is called Bubble sort, because with each iteration the smaller element in the list bubbles up towards the first place, just like a water bubble rises up to the water surface.

   **Big O complexities** :
    Space complexity worst case:  O(1)